 Viennese Christkindlmarkt at the Rathaus

 You’ll end your day with the most sought after market in the city, located directly in front of the Rathaus (City Hall), impressive all day, every day, but the best time is just before dusk or at night when the lights are lit up.
 With the imposing Gothic Town Hall illuminating the market in the backdrop, and the Advent arch welcoming you into the market, this is THE most iconic market of Vienna.
+The Vienna Rathaus Christmas Market is where it all happens but therefore, it’s also the most crowded.
+Get to the Wien Rathaus Weihnachtsmarkt early in the day if you want to enjoy it without bumper to bumper human traffic!

 With a massive Christmas tree standing at the front of the Town Hall, a choir singing Christmas carols that can be heard throughout the entire market, the delicious aromas of sweet roasted nuts and the cold nipping at your nose, here you can stroll around the 154 stalls to find all kinds of goodies.
 On the ground floor of the Town Hall, you can find an area dedicated strictly to children where they can learn to make Christmas cookies and candles.